Cost of Living by Expense Category

 Joint Base Pearl Harbor Hickam provides services comparable to a large city to a population of active duty from all services, guard, reserve, family members and retirees.

-JBPHH serves over 55,000 people each year, has its own police/security force and is responsible for DoD firefighters in 13 stations island-wide.
+Joint Base Pearl Harbor Hickam serves over 55,000 people each year, has its own police/security force and is responsible for Department of Defense firefighters in 13 stations island-wide.

-JBPHH is home to 5,558 Air Force Military Members who have 8,181 Family Members.
+JBPHH is home to 5,521 Air Force military members who have 7,653 family members.

 Naval Base Pearl Harbor and Hickam Air Force Base were realigned to form Joint Base Pearl Harbor Hickam (JBPHH), which became fully operational on 01 October 2010.